Department of Secondary Education

 A methods course emphasizing knowledge of curricular development and skill in planning, involving the design and execution of learning activities for all instructional modes.

-Pre / Co requisites: SCB 350 requires prerequisites of EDS 306 and formal admission into teacher education.
+Pre / Co requisites: SCB 350 requires prerequisites of EDS 306 and Teacher Candidacy.

 Typically offered in Fall & Spring.